 How can I download from the Usenet?

 You can use the link at the bottom of the page to download the Usenet access software.
 The installation of the software is extremely simple.
 In only a few minutes’ time you will be able to begin downloading from the Usenet at your full Internet speed.
 You may use the software free of charge for a period of 14 days.
 This will provide you with enough time to see what the Usenet has to offer and how simple the download function is.
 Click on the link below to download the Usenet software.
 Install the software and begin to search within the various newsgroups.
-The software features an integrated Download Manager, which automatically recompiles separated files and stores music, games and software in ready-to-use folders.
+The software features an integrated Download Manager, which automatically recompiles separated files and stores in ready-to-use folders.